-For anyone looking to take in some of Valletta’s European Capital of Culture celebrations during their sunshine escape, there are a number of superb resorts on offer within easy reach of the city.
+For anyone looking to take advantage of Valletta being the sunniest city in Europe with 2,957 hours of sunshine on average a year, there are a number of superb resorts on offer within easy reach of the city.

 St Julian’s Bay is just a short drive away and has something for everyone, with nightlife, family entertainment, restaurants, bars and water sports opportunities all on offer.

 St George’s Bay is close to St Julian’s, and boasts a Blue Flag sandy beach, which is perfect for sunbathing, family fun and water sports.
 Although St George’s is quite a small resort there are still plenty of bars and restaurants for holidaymakers to choose from.

 Closer to Valletta is the resort of Sliema.
 Ideal for families and couples, Sliema offers a relaxed atmosphere and is the perfect base from where to explore the wonders of Malta’s capital.